 The default method implemented in scanpy.pp.neighbors was used to construct the kNN graph at a specified neighbor number kcs, with β=0.1 and kcs=20.

 Annealing steps {n1,n2,…}.
 CoSpar iterates through different depths n of Sn, inspired by simulated annealing for finding the optimal solution in a rugged energy landscape5.
-Specifically, we use the sequence nsm=[n1,n2,…] to indicate the smooth round at the corresponding iteration.
+Specifically, we use the sequence nsm=[n1,n2,…] to indicate the depths at each iteration.

 Parameter choices.
 The following parameters of CoSpar are adjustable: 1) parameters used for building the random walk matrice M(t1,2), including β and kcs; 2) the sequence nsm=[n1,n2,…] for generating annealing similarity matrix S(n); 3) the threshold νcs for promoting sparsity; and 4) parameters ncs and ϵcs used to control iteration and convergence.
-We found 3 iterations are sufficient to obtain a convergent map, where the correlation of transition maps from consecutive iterations stops to change (Supplementary Fig. 2bd).
+We found 3 iterations are sufficient to obtain a convergent map (Supplementary Fig. 2bd).
+However, the correlation does not converge to 1, suggesting a small yet constant drift due to applying the sparsity thresholding that could throw away information at each iteration.
 Throughout this paper, we used a fixed iteration run ncs=3, and ignored ϵcs.
 The computation can be costly for large datasets (Supplementary Fig. 2f), setting ncs=3 is recommended.
 We also set kcs=20 and β=0.1.
 We found CoSpar is more robust to νcs than to nsm (Supplementary Fig. 2ac).
 Other parameters are given for each respective dataset below.

 Extending CoSpar to single-time clones.
-When clones are available only at the later time point, dynamic inference is implemented as shown schematically in Fig. 2b.
+When clonal data are available only at a single time point, dynamic inference is implemented as shown schematically in Fig. 2b.
 Here only measurements on I(t2) are available.
 We jointly optimize the initial clonal data I(t1) and the transition map T. An iterative algorithm is used as defined here:

 Function JointOptimization (It2)